bathtub/heartbreaking/heartbreaking.md

 ```

 At RC4, this will appear to loose the ability to count to three seconds.
 No error reported.
 Occurs in OpenSSL 1.0.1g.

-There are others but they seem more trivial.
-Like the "makedepend" thing.
+There are others; but they seem more trivial.
+Like "makedepend" and "domd".

-To be expanded.
+_To be expanded._

 ## You knew about this?
 Why didn't you report it?

+Yes.
+Because of the OpenSSL project's decision to participate in US FIPS 140-2 product validation, they have a standing policy to not accept patches from US citizens, unless registered and pre-cleared first with the United States government.
+That is something I am absolutely unwilling to do, so I just sat on it.

-I'll explain more, but basically, **yep**.
-Short answer: FIPS and resultant we-don't-take-patches-from-US-citizens-unless-you-preclear-them-with-the-US-gov't policy.
-Note that (from a user standpoint) I did report an "identical bug" in GMP.
-GMP catches it in its test suite and you can find my proposed workaround on the GMP mailing list.
+Note that (from a user standpoint, not a technical one) I did report an "identical bug" in GMP.
+GMP catches this in its test suite; and you can find my proposed workaround on the GMP mailing list.

 To be expanded.